-A: In October 2017, NASFAA’s Ethics Commission imposed a three-year suspension on an institution.
+A: Yes, one.
+In October 2017, NASFAA's Ethics Commission imposed a three-year suspension on an institution.
 That school is no longer under formal NASFAA suspension as of October 2020.

 A: Institutions are legally accountable for the conduct of their employees.
 NASFAA retains the right to hold an institution responsible for the actions of a financial aid administrator, especially when the institution takes no action to rectify a violation of the Code of Conduct.
 Each complaint will be handled on a case-by-case basis.